 What species of bats are affected?

-Tri-colored, little brown, northern long-eared, big brown, small-footed big brown bats, gray, and Indiana bats have died from WNS.
-Three other species - cave bats, southeastern bats and Virginia big-eared bats have been found with the fungus, but have not been confirmed with WNS.
-It may impact Arkansas's endangered Gray and Ozark big-eared bats as well as the Southeastern bat and possibly Rafinesque’s big-eared bat.
+Tri-colored, little brown, northern long-eared, big brown, small-footed bats, gray, and Indiana bats have been found with WNS symptoms or have died from the disease.
+Five other species – eastern red bat, silver-haired bats, southeastern bats, Rafinesque’s big-eared bats, and Virginia big-eared bats have been found with the fungus, but have not been confirmed with WNS.

 What should cavers know and do?